rev22/compy/README.md

         composer require rev22/compy:dev-master

-2. copy the files to your project's `bin` or `app` directory:

-        cp -uav vendor/rev22/compy/bin/* bin/
+2. now you can use compy from the 'vendor/bin/' directory:

+        user> compy --version

 ### copying files by hand:
-1. copy the contents of the `bin/` directory to your symfony project's `bin/` or `app/` directory;
+1. copy the contents of the `bin/` directory from this code archive to your symfony project's `bin/` or `app/` directory;
-2. add a dependency to `composer/composer` in your `composer.json` and run `composer install`
+2. add a dependency to `composer/composer` in your `composer.json`
+   and run `composer install`
 3. make sure the composer tool is installed system-wide

 ## License

 `compy` is available under the terms of a MIT-style license.
-Please consult the file LICENSE
+Please consult the file LICENSE for details.

 ## History of the tool